There are 4 types of vehicle drivetrain - what's the difference between AWD, FWD, RWD and 4WD?

 - works in all situations

 - complexity - more parts to potentially service

 - reduced fuel economy

 - not as good in extreme off-road conditions

-Basically, it’s a system that sends power to all four wheels equally and at the same time, and without controlling the division of power delivery between the wheels or axles.
-This means that each wheel will spin at the same constant rate as all the others.
-Power flows from the engine, through the transmission, and normally into a device known as a transfer case that divides it between the front and rear axles.
+It's a system that sends power to all four wheels equally and simultaneously without controlling the power delivery division between the wheels or axles.
+This system means that each wheel will spin at the same constant rate as all the others.
+Power flows through the engine, transmission, and into a device known as a transfer case that divides it between the front and rear axles.

-The equal split of power is great for manoeuvring on tough and low-traction surfaces, but it isn’t very friendly on the pavement.
-Driving a four-wheel-drive vehicle on solid ground can make simple actions like turning around in a tight street very difficult because the wheels are no longer in sync.
+The equal power split is great for manoeuvring on harsh and low-traction surfaces.
+Still, it isn't amicable on the pavement.
+Driving a 4x4 on solid ground can make simple actions like turning around in a tight street very difficult because the wheels are no longer in sync.
 Imagine yourself doing a u-turn.
-In a 4WD vehicle, the inside wheel has to turn more slowly than the outside wheel, which is covering more ground.
-You might hear a rubbing noise or feel the vehicle hopping when you approach full lock.
-This is why most 4WD systems are part-time systems that can be disabled by the driver allowing the vehicle to operate in two-wheel drive in normal conditions to improve on-road drivability, but still offers four-wheel traction when you need it.
+In a 4WD vehicle, the inside wheel has to turn more slowly than the outside wheel, covering more ground.
+You might hear a rubbing noise or feel the vehicle hopping when you approach full lock, which is why most 4WD systems are part-time systems that the driver can disable.
+Allowing the vehicle to operate in two-wheel drive in everyday conditions improves on-road drivability.
+Still, it offers four-wheel traction when you need it.

 - the best traction in off-road conditions